*I have a waitlist for new patients. Please visit this page to join the list.*

 At the start of our work together, we will meet weekly until you feel more stable and secure in your recovery.

-I am in-network with Aetna, Cigna, Oscar, and Emblem in the tristate NY area.
+I am in-network with Aetna, Cigna, and Oscar in the tristate NY area.

 If you have one of these insurances, please call your insurer before your first visit and ask the questions in this form.

-*Aetna and Emblem limit first visits to only 60 minutes.
+*Aetna limits first visits to only 60 minutes.
 A 75-session can be accommodated with an additional $55 fee.

 If I do not accept your insurance or your insurance does not cover our sessions together, pricing is as follows: